Certificate in Executive Coaching and Mentoring (ILM level 7)

 What commitment do I have to make?

-Attending the teaching workshops, delivered at UWE, Frenchay Campus, Bristol.
+Attending the delivery workshops, at UWE, Frenchay Campus, Bristol.

 Time commitment to complete 20 hours of coaching/mentoring for the ILM assessment - as a guide, is 250 - 300 hours.
 This includes class time, self-study, tutorial support and assignment writing.
-This is only a guideline, and will depend highly on the participant's learning ability.
+This is only a guideline, and will depend highly on your own personal learning ability.
 This does not include preparation or reflection time for your sessions.

 Completing your ILM assessment to a strict deadline.

 We encourage participants to manage their own reading, although copious references are held within the coaching and mentoring handbook, and we are happy to supply a list of recommended texts on request and signpost electronic papers available through the University's library services.

 This programme is accredited by the Institute of Leadership and Management.